 Out of all the Christian Christmas Stories to choose from, which are your favorites?
 I can think of at least half a dozen great Christian Christmas books I didn’t take the time to dig into here, but this post is already long.

-And I have several more of the lastest 2020 Christian Christmas stories on my kindle, calling me to read them.
+And I have several more of the latest 2020 Christian Christmas stories on my kindle, calling me to read them.
 So I’m sure there will be more to share about soon enough…

 Until Next Time, Love God, Love Books, Shine The Light!!